-“It’s really important to know it’s OK to feel down now and then and it can help to talk about how you feel if you need too,” says our Executive Coach at Law 365, Louise Otton.
+“It’s really important to know it’s OK to feel down now and then and it can help to talk about how you feel if you need too,” says Executive Coach, Louise Otton.
 “Mental health, like physical health, affects us all, but generally, we do not take care of our mental health like we do our physical health.
 There has been a stigma around discussing mental health (especially at work) and a fear that talking about mental health will be seen as weakness or failure.
 In fact, being able to acknowledge when you are feeling challenged, anxious, stressed, overwhelmed, scared etc. is a sign of real strength.
 Often, the first step to improving your mental health if you’re feeling low is to talk about it with those closest to you first and then seek help if you need to.”

 But how can we support a friend, family member or colleague who maybe experiencing a mental health issue?

 We know that being able to focus on what we can control is so important, but sometimes this is hard when our brains have been hijacked by our amygdala and are creating a state of stress, which impacts our ability to think clearly.
 However, the process of talking about how you are feeling helps to regain some of that sense of control over what you can do to help yourself.

-Louise talks about some of practical things that we can all do to feel more positive and what to do if you, your team or a loved one is not doing ok.
+Here are some of practical things that we can all do to feel more positive if you, your team or a loved one is not doing ok.

 7 ways to feel better